ramya487/ramya487/README.md

 **<p align = "center"> A Tech Enthusiast looking to improve in the field of Software Engineering </p>**

 - 🔭 I’m currently working to upgrade myself
-- 🌱 I’m currently learning: Cpp, DSA, FSD
+- 🌱 I’m currently learning: Cpp, DSA, Full Stack Development
 - 📫 How to reach me: Just mail to ramyas.aiml2022@citchennai.net
 - ⚡ Stuff I'm good at: Python, MySQL